raregamer/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-1. Constraints where giving me a little trouble.
+1. Constraints were giving me a little trouble.
 2. Parsing with optionals was throwing me off a little.